The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

+A positive value of the computed impact in Eq. (\ref{eq:impact}) indicates that REC deployment is associated with higher market-cleared volumes relative to the counterfactual baseline, whereas a negative value signals a reduction in traded quantities, typically driven by higher levels of REC self-consumption.
+This metric is computed on an hourly basis and then analyzed across months, seasons, and policy scenarios, as reported in Section \ref{sec:results}.\\

-This dual (contemporaneous) adjustment is performed hourly and for each market zone, generating synthetic demand and supply curves representing a no-REC baseline condition.
-The resulting counterfactual price and quantity outcomes are then compared with the observed market outcomes to estimate the impact of REC operations.\\ We acknowledge that this simulation is based on several assumptions.
+We acknowledge that this simulation is based on several assumptions.
 First, the counterfactual is computed under a \textit{ceteris paribus} condition, assuming all other market dynamics unchanged.\footnote{This assumption is particularly relevant when comparing the effects of RECs on demand and supply across the different scenarios, and becomes evident mostly in interpreting the results from the Policy Scenario compared to BU and HW.
 In our setting, we implicitly assume that the installed capacity of other RES technologies (beyond RECs) remains fixed.
 This does not reflect the actual dynamics of the Italian power system, where RES capacity additions are currently progressing at sustained rates as well as does not reflect the demand growth.
 Nevertheless, this choice is consistent with our primary goal, i.e. to isolate the specific marginal contribution of REC deployment, without counfouding their individual effect with broader renewable expansion trends.} Second, each market zone is treated as a “closed system”, abstracting from inter-zonal electricity flows.
 While this assumption may limit economic and policy implications, it remains defensible for two main reasons: (1) RES-generated power is typically prioritized in dispatch due to the merit-order principle, making its theoretical removal analytically legitimate; (2) the current scale of REC operations in Italy is still limited, rendering its impact negligible in terms of strategic bidding by large market players deeply affecting the market clearing dynamics.
-Overall, this synthetic control approach allows us to isolate and quantify the localized, short-term effects of REC deployment on market outcomes such as zonal clearing prices and traded quantities, thus offering a robust empirical basis for evaluating REC-driven welfare gains.
+Overall, this synthetic control approach allows us to isolate and quantify the localized, short-term effects of REC deployment on market outcomes, such as zonal traded quantities.